-ERP systems typically have the following characteristics:

-- 1. are designed for client server environment (traditional or web-based); - 2. integrate the majority of a business's processes; - 3. process a large majority of an organization's transactions: - 4. use enterprise-wide database that stores each piece of data only once; - 5. allow access to the data in real time.
+- ERP systems typically have the following characteristics: - 1. are designed for client server environment (traditional or web-based); - 2. integrate the majority of a business's processes; - 3. process a large majority of an organization's transactions; - 4. use enterprise-wide database that stores each piece of data only once; - 5. allow access to the data in real time. - 15 Extranet A closed network that uses Internet protocols to securely share enterprise's information with suppliers, vendors, customers or other businesses partners.
+It can take the form of a secure extension of an Intranet that allows external users to access some parts of the enterprise's Intranet.
+It can also be a private part of the enterprise's website, where business partners can navigate after being authenticated in a login page.